 If you want to see flocks of Flamingos, rare herons and bitterns, magnificent raptors, wonderful waders, exotic migrants, wildfowl or warblers the Ebro Delta has it all in abundance!
 The sheer number and variety of birds that you will find throughout 12 months of the year make this a location which every avid birder should visit at least once – and it may leave you wanting to come back for more!

 Al Henderson has been living on the Ebro delta for approaching 20 years and in 2017 decided to turn his passion for birding on the delta into a profession.
-Having spent many years here observing and photographing the birds in all different seasons, Al has an intimate knowledge of the area and the birding opportunities it offers – and now offers his services in guiding bird tours of the region.
+Having spent many years here observing and photographing the birds in all different seasons, Al has an intimate knowledge of the area and the birding opportunities it offers – and now offers his services in guiding private bird tours of the region at affordable prices.

 Ebro Delta Birding does not have any conservation news at present.